 Q: How do you rate the standard of housing in the city?
 What different options are available for expats?

 A: Housing is good and relatively cheap.
-There are apartments, town houses and villas to rent or buy in Tavira, our local town, or old ruins and villas out in the countryside.
-We live in a tiny, traditional house with doorways so low that we bang out heads on a daily basis.
+There are apartments, townhouses and villas to rent or buy in Tavira, our local town, or old ruins and villas out in the countryside.
+We live in a tiny traditional house with doorways so low that we bang our heads on a daily basis.
 There are winter lets for longer rentals at low prices to allow you to get a feel for the place.
 The countryside is very rural with no facilities apart from the odd bar – and some of them are very odd!

 Q: Any areas/suburbs you'd recommend for expats to live in?